roy-ganz/toql/guide/src/3-api/3-query.md

 To include query parameters just insert a question mark in the query string and provide the parameter after the string.

 In the example above it would also be possible to put the number 5 directly into the query string, since it's a constant.
-The resulting SQL would be the same, as Toql extracts the parameter in either case to prevent Sql injections.
+The resulting SQL would be the same as Toql extracts the parameter in either case to prevent SQL injections.

 The Toql query only works with numbers and strings, see `SqlArg`.
 However this is not be a problem: Since database columns have a type, the database is able convert a string or number into its column type.